Do all global climate models neglect land use impacts, because they rely on the same flawed assumption?

 The model error related to Manabe & Wetherald’s radiative-convective approximation has been known for decades.
 In 1982, Lindzen et al. proposed an improved alternative approximation method that would catch cumulus-type convection and water vapour energy transfer, at least at significantly higher spatial resolution with smaller grid cells.
 Authors call the height profile of temperature and pressure the ‘lapse rate’, and the imposed equilibrium a ‘fixed’ lapse rate ([10]): “The freedom of a variable lapse rate allows radiative perturbations to be accommodated locally near the tropopause, without being carried through a fixed lapse rate to the surface.”
 Earlier in their paper, Lindzen had already stated: “As a result, the perturbation response of a cumulus model tends to concentrate at the cloud-top levels rather than the uniform response of a fixed-lapse rate model; this would then lead to a smaller greenhouse feedback.” ([11]).
 Lindzen and colleagues believe that their equations are “not much more complicated” than the Manabe Weatherald approximation.
 So Makarieva simply re-discovered what meteorologists have known for long – a flaw that cannot be corrected easily due to runtime considerations.

 Lindzen and colleagues fail to acknowledge that models would require far higher resolution to do this well – instead of using 100kmx100km grid cells that we use today (Figure 1), modellers would need to move to much smaller gridding (maybe 5kmx5km).
-This would not be practical for climate models, as it would increase model resolution 400-fold, and increase model runtime ~8,000-fold due to smaller time steps.
+This would not be practical for climate models, as it would increase spatial model resolution 400-fold, and increase model runtime ~8,000-fold due to smaller time steps.
 If a climate model runs 1 week with their current resolution on a super computer, this would increase the runtime with finer grid to 150 years! (for current grid resolution in IPCC’s 6th Assessment Report, see Figure 1-19).

 Gridded models and calibration with effective variables